Bryan-Shaloat-Be/Empire_movies-a/README.md

 # Empire Movies

-Project created for viewing live movies with functions such as: Login, movie search and filters, detailed information about movies, space for favorites and more!
+Project created for viewing live movies with functions such as: Login, movie search and filters, detailed information about movies, space for favorites and more!.
 ## Authors

 - [Bryan Shaloat Be Barragan Pulido](https://github.com/Bryan-Shaloat-Be)